joseluisserranoricardo/Student-Performance-Analysis/README.md

 This project analyzes student academic performance using an end-to-end data workflow, including data cleaning, validation, and visualization.

-Raw data was processed and cleaned using SQL to ensure data quality before building an interactive dashboard in Power BI.
+Messy data was processed and cleaned using SQL to ensure data quality before building an interactive dashboard in Power BI.

 ---